classroomtechtools/classroomtechtools.github.io/atjs/README.md

 #atjs for Awesome Table

 A tool and javascript "framework" when used in conjunction with Awesome Table turns a Google Site into a full-fledged web application.
+See [demonstration video](https://www.youtube.com/watch?v=Bcwmzl3Io7U&feature=youtu.be).

 …by [Classroom Tech Tools](http://classroomtechtools.com)